 "Why do I need system admins or DevOps?
 Where does my money go if everything is already working as I need it to?"

 Rly..?)
 Let’s do some analogy stuff and imagine that you’re watching the play in a theater.
-The play is great, cast is just outstanding and marvelous, scenario is mind-blowing and really exciting, it’s so good that it keeps everybody on toes, the directors work is brilliant and the ending will tear your heart in pieces and then get them together.
+The play is great, the cast is just outstanding and marvelous, the scenario is mind-blowing and really exciting, it’s so good that it keeps everybody on toes, the directors work is brilliant and the ending will tear your heart into pieces, and then get them together.
 Imagined it, didn’t you?

-I bet, that you’ve painted very bright picture in your head: huge theater with great illumination; beautiful decorations; very qualitative sound, including microphones, which you don’t need hold in hands, but the badass low profile micros with tiny headphones; invisible prompter place and huge and wisely designed hall, so the people sitting at the back can easily see and hear what’s happening on the stage without using binoculars and hearing aid 🙂
+I bet, that you’ve painted a very bright picture in your head: huge theater with great illumination; beautiful decorations; very qualitative sound, including microphones, which you don’t need to hold in your hands, but the badass low profile micros with tiny headphones; invisible prompter place and huge and wisely designed hall, so the people sitting at the back can easily see and hear what’s happening on the stage without using binoculars and hearing aid :)

 Actual DevOps role

-So let’s get back to our IT world and try to compare above statements with it.
-Actors are developers, which are working on creating/adjusting scenario and quality of the product.
+So let’s get back to our IT world and try to compare the above statements with it.
+Actors are developers, which are working on creating/adjusting scenarios and the quality of the product.
 They develop scenarios together with the client/owner, which users will follow to interact with the system.
-They work on understandable, clear and easy-to-use design, so user can enjoy interacting with the system.
+They work on an understandable, clear, and easy-to-use design, so users can enjoy interacting with the system.

-System administrators and DevOps engineers are working on the back: adjust the light, turn it on / off when it’s needed / not needed, so end users can see the developers‘ work results.
-Also they monitor the quality of playing sound and its delivery to every user, change decorations on the back, so the end user can see other system features.
+System administrators and DevOps engineers are working on the back: adjust the light, and turn it on / off when it’s needed / not needed, so end users can see the developers' work results.
+Also, they monitor the quality of playing sound and its delivery to every user, changing decorations on the back, so the end user can see other system features.